kevdev016/Movies/README.md

 Popular API does not provide duration (not shown on home list).

-Cast data not implemented (requires /credits endpoint).
+Cast data not implemented (Details Screen API does not provide cast details).

 YouTube embed playback may fail due to recent embed restrictions.